We were delighted to have visits from “Brown Dog” and his psychologist friend Matt, from Sage Psychology, for both our classes this month.

 After gentle introductions, the children decided it would be fun to have Brown Dog join them in the circle, so into the circle he went and sat down on one of the coloured squares just like the children do… much to everyone’s delight!

 As Matt talked, the children had the chance to pat Brown Dog and rest their heads on his side and feel relaxed.
-(Brown Dog was very relaxed too, and rested his head on some of the children’s laps while they patted him… which resulted in more delight!)
+(Brown Dog was very relaxed too, and rested his head and paws on some of the children’s laps while they patted him… which resulted in more delight!)

 What is a therapy dog?
 Matt explained that Brown Dog’s job is to help people feel calm (and not, as one child suggested, to sleep all day), while Matt helps them to talk about things that might be making them feel sad or worried, so that they can feel better.